Lifestyle | Tips & Techniques

 The USDA does not allow garlic or onion to fall under natural flavors, however they allow garlic powder and onion powder since these are not considered foods!

 Several of these fun USDA facts were acquired from a lovely conversation I had with a woman from the USDA label department.
-The bottom line…it may behoove you to call or email a company to inquire about natural flavorings in a savory food product, FDA or USDA.
+The bottom line… it may behoove you to call or email a company to inquire about natural flavorings in a savory food product, FDA, or USDA.
+However, know that most of the time (almost all the time), flavorings are purchased from a third party, and the contents of the flavoring are proprietary to that company.

-Many low FODMAP trained RDNs do not consider natural flavors as potential high FODMAP ingredients, while others may recommend natural flavors if they are less than 2% of total ingredients in a food product.
-As a low FODMAP grocery list curator I have had many conversations and sent many emails to companies about their natural flavors.
+Many low FODMAP-trained RDs do not consider natural flavors as potential high FODMAP ingredients, while others may recommend natural flavors if they are less than 2% of total ingredients in a food product.
+As a low FODMAP grocery list curator, I have had many conversations and sent many emails to companies about their natural flavors.

 The majority of the time garlic and onion are contained in savory options.
-On a one occasion I was told that chicory root may be used in the natural flavors, but he was unable to confirm.
+Chicory root may be used in the natural flavors.
 Natural flavors are a big business in the USA and they are proprietary blends that are created specifically for a company to make their food products have a unique flavor profile.

 If a high FODMAP fruit was used in the process there is unlikely enough of the fruit to trigger a FODMAP response, especially now with the recent Monash fruit updates.
 It is best to discuss this topic with your dietitian or healthcare professional if you have concerns.